sebastiantoh/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `contact edit` and `contact edit random` <br>
       Expected: Similar to previous.

-1. Editing a contact while no sales are shown
+1. Editing a contact while no contacts are shown

     1. Prerequisites: Use the `contact find` command to find a name that does not match any contacts in StonksBook.
        A blank contact list should be displayed.